 "I have about 1200 flight hours and an instrument rating, but haven't flown in over three years.
 How do I get current for both VFR and IFR?
 I don't want to cut corners, but I don't want to waste time either." — Steven B.

 “Realize you’re not going to do it in a single instructional flight.
 You earned your flying privileges in stages; you’ll regain those privileges in stages as well.

 First, study the rules and regulations.
 There have been some changes in the last three years.
 Take some online courses, including some of the programs offered by AOPA.
 Attend an AOPA Rusty Pilot Seminar if one is convenient to you.

-At that point, you’ll probably know whether you’ll really be able to return to flying.
-If so, and if you still want to restart your Instrument privileges, repeat the process—fly the tasks and maneuvers of the Instrument practical test with a CFII.
+At that point, if you still want to restart your Instrument privileges, repeat the process—fly the tasks and maneuvers of the Instrument practical test with a CFII.
 Determine where you need work, and work on it, in the airplane or in a simulator, or (preferably) both.
 When you’re ready, take an Instrument Proficiency Check, which is essentially the Instrument Rating checkride administered by a CFII instead of an examiner.”

 It's been an unusual time throughout the world.
 Have you stayed current for the kind of flying you prefer?